 The GCSE course studied is the Edexcel Geography B specification.
 This is Linear in design with the students taking three examinations at the end of three years of study.
 The first two papers look at geographical issues at a global scale and at a UK scale.
 Physical and Human geographical topics are covered in both papers.
 The UK paper also tests practical field work skills and knowledge.
 In recent years fieldwork has been carried out in Rochester, Canterbury and on the coast at Reculver.

 The third examination is a decision making (synoptic) paper based a range of environmental geographical topics

-This GCSE is new for 2016.
+This GCSE was new in 2106 and was first examined in 2018.
 A key theme of the whole course is to make geography as a subject much more relevant and interesting to young people by focusing on topics that are or will affect their lives outside of the classroom such as climate change, threats to the natural environment, population dynamics and the changing world of work and industry.
 More traditional topics are also covered such as coastal studies and development.

 Key Stage 5

 The course we offer (from September 2016) Is the new linear A Level from Edexcel.
 The course is divided broadly into: